 How Can You Make a Difference?

-First, sign up online.
-You know what’s coming second: grow that ‘stache!
-While letting your mustache do its thing, harass everyone you know for donations to raise funds to tackle these difficult issues facing men today.
-(You only have to keep it for 30 days.)
+First, sign up online (you can join The Manual team).
+Second, grow that ‘stache!
+You only have to keep it for 30 days.
+While letting your mustache do its thing, harass everyone you know to raise money to tackle these difficult issues facing men today.
 Third, get out there and move: walk or run 60 miles this month to mark the 60 men we lose each hour to suicide.
 Finally, host a “Mo-ment,” gathering friends, family, and colleagues to support your efforts — in person or on social media — with donations.

 Easy Tips on Growing a Mustache

 - Moisturize, moisturize, moisturize.
-Without it, the itch may become unbearable when first growing out your ‘stache or beard.
+Without it, the itch may become unbearable.

 - Get help.
 Have a chat with your barber about what kind of mustache or beard might complement your face’s shape and your beard’s texture.